Conditioning Generative Latent Optimization for Sparse-View CT Image Reconstruction: Introduction

 GAN inversion approaches \cite{xia_gan_2023} start from a \textit{trained and fixed} decoder, and aim at estimating the latent code corresponding to a given observation.
-The inversion process can be learning-based \cite{richardson_encoding_2021, perarnau_invertible_2016}, e.g.\ learning an encoder to inverse the decoder, optimization-based where the optimization problem is solved by finding the latent code minimizing the given objective function \cite{abdal_image2stylegan_2019, huh_transforming_2020}, or both \cite{zhu_generative_2016, zhu_-domain_2020, bau_seeing_2019}.
+The inversion process can either be learning-based \cite{richardson_encoding_2021, perarnau_invertible_2016}, e.g.\ learning an encoder to inverse the decoder, or optimization-based where the optimization problem is solved by finding the latent code minimizing the given objective function \cite{abdal_image2stylegan_2019, huh_transforming_2020}, or both \cite{zhu_generative_2016, zhu_-domain_2020, bau_seeing_2019}.
 Other approaches using a parameterization of the latent space have been proposed, where the decoder and the encoder are jointly learned using an adversarial process \cite{donahue_adversarial_2017, dumoulin_adversarially_2017, zhu_disentangled_2022, daras_intermediate_2021, ulyanov_it_2018, kelkar_prior_2021, menon_pulse_2020}.
-Similar to GANs, conditional inference using SGMs is also quite unnatural.
+Similarly to GANs, conditional inference using DMs is an open field of research.
 It is generally performed using a biased sampling of the posterior distribution to generate approximate samples from a stochastic process conditioned to experimental measurements.
-For instance, in the context of sparse CT reconstruction, conditioning a SGM to X-ray projections, as in \cite{song_solving_2022}, involves computing the FBP on experimental measurements filled with simulated measurements from the candidate reconstruction.
-To the best of our knowledge, this conditioned version of a SGM (cSGM) currently achieves state-of-the-art for unsupervised sparse CT reconstruction.
-However, cSGM is restricted to IIPs for which both a forward and an approximate pseudo-inverse operators are available.
-While such an inverse operator exists for single-material CT using for instance the FBP algorithm, this approach cannot be extended to other IIPs where pseudo-inverse operators are not defined, e.g.\ multi-material CT.
+For instance, in the context of sparse CT reconstruction, conditioning an SGM (cSGM) to X-ray projections, as in \cite{song_solving_2022}, involves computing the FBP on experimental measurements completed with simulated measurements from the candidate reconstruction, i.e.\ a proximal projection step throwing the sample path off the data manifold according to \cite{chung_manifold_2022}.
+In the latter, a Manifold Constraint on the Gradient (MCG) is enforced during the sampling process as an additional correction term resulting in more robust reconstructions.
+While both these methods are restricted to linear IIPs, a recent work from Chung et al.\ \cite{chung_posterior_2022}, known as Deep Posterior Sampling (DPS), has extended the use cases of DMs to noisy non-linear problems.
+As interestingly noted in \cite{chung_posterior_2022}, DPS is equivalent to MCG in \textit{noiseless} configurations, e.g.\ full-dose sparse view CT which is the application of interest in this paper.

-In addition to the conditional sampling issue, unsupervised generative models require large amounts of training data, which can be difficult to collect in the context of medical imaging.
-Furthermore, while these approaches have good generalization given infinite training data, in practice it is not clear how much is necessary.